HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 2. Close it with the cap then wrap the top with parafilm to maintain sterility. **Shouldn't be done more than 24 hours in advance of sampling**.
 3. Once the CTD is on deck, take bleached 1 L Nalgene bottles and dispense ~250 ml of sample water from the Niskin into the bottle; close the lid and shake vigorously.
 Dump.
 This will rid the container of residual bleach.
 Repeat process 2x (= three rinses in total).
 Water must come from the same Niskin that will be the source of the actual sample; otherwise, there will be cross-contamination.

-**Tubing and adapter Sterilization:**
+**Tubing and Adapter Sterilization:**

 Barbed Tubing Adapter Sterilization:
 Required to attach the peristaltic tubing to the clear tubing.
-This step can also be used for cleaning the pre-filter adapters if necessary.
+This step can also be used for cleaning the pre-filter adapters, if necessary.

 1. Place barbed adapters in a clean 50 mL Falcon tube and fill with 10% bleach.
 2. Allow adapters to sit in bleach for 10 mins, shaking several times throughout.